lucasisme4321/LEDGER/README.md

-docker exec -it <container_name> ollama list dont copy this: if the ledger is missing from that lsit, rebuild it:
+docker exec -it <container_name> ollama list
+DO NOT COPY THIS: if the ledger is missing from that lsit, rebuild it:

 docker exec -it <container_name> sh